ETS-Android2/Mudita/README.md

 # Adding a friend
 Mudita lets you add friends, who will be notified when your dose intake time is reached.
+Friend's Phone
+ You have been added as a friend
   <img src="https://user-images.githubusercontent.com/62389305/112308077-b9e36480-8cc7-11eb-82f0-a6f03878f27c.jpg"  width="270" height="480">

+  Notification on friend's phone informing about the user's dose time.
   <img src="https://user-images.githubusercontent.com/62389305/112308080-bbad2800-8cc7-11eb-87f0-ee30a9c5202c.jpg"  width="270" height="480">